HannahVMeyer/PhenotypeSimulator/README.md

 ```
 The current CRAN version of *PhenotypeSimulator* is: 0.2.2 (soon to be updated!)

+Full documentation is available at http://HannahVMeyer.github.io/PhenotypeSimulator/

-A log of version changes can be found [here](https://github.com/HannahVMeyer/PhenotypeSimulator/blob/master/LOG.md).
+A log of version changes can be found [here](https://github.com/HannahVMeyer/PhenotypeSimulator/blob/master/NEWS.md).